 If your target participants include professionals, then offering to donate to charity on their behalf can be very effective.
 It can also be extremely effective if your target audience has a shared vision, cause, or mission.
 For example, if you need to survey the parents of children in your primary school, offering to donate a certain amount to a children’s hospital might be a great incentive.
 This is because the cause (helping sick children) is something that resonates with every parent.

 Reminding people about the survey is really important.
 Everyone is busy, and non-critical requests fall to the bottom of the list unless you send a reminder.

 In fact, when you don’t send reminders, you are likely to get a low response rate!
 Keep in mind, though, that the reverse can be true: Too many reminders can be detrimental.
 So, carefully crafting your communications is essential.
 How many survey reminders you send will depend on your survey goals and your audience.
 For an employee survey, organisations usually expect their staff to respond so more reminders, and urgent reminders, will be warranted.

-Use feedback to engage and motivate your team.
+Use feedback to engage and motivate your team (and your customers).

 Spark Chart has features to share reports easily and instantly and eliminates the need to export results into other applications.
 This is a great way to present the results.

 Report Shares can be customised for different audiences.
 A title, welcome text and key messages can be added to the Report Share and are visible when viewing on the web.
 And, reports can be broken down into sub reports.